paulscherrerinstitute/ch.psi.imagej.hdf5/Readme.md

 ### Install the PSI hdf5 plugin

-The installation of the plugin essentially only requires one to add the contents of the downloaded source archive into the `plugins` and `lib` directories inside the Fiji installation directory.
+The installation of the plugin essentially only requires one to add the downloaded jar into the `plugins` directory inside the Fiji installation directory.
 Follow these steps:

 * Locate the installation directory of the Fiji application (`FIJI_DIR`).
-* Unpack the contents of the downloaded source file into `FIJI_DIR`:
+* Copy the downloaded jar file file into `FIJI_DIR/plugins`
-    * Windows: Right-click the zip file with the source and select "Extract to...", then navigate to `FIJI_DIR`.
-    * Linux: `unzip <Source.zip> <FIJI_DIR>`
-    * macOS: `unzip <Source.zip> <FIJI_DIR>`
 * Close any running instances of the Fiji applications, then reopen Fiji.
 * Try to import an hdf5 file: `Fiji > File > Import > HDF5...`.
     * If the installation of the pluging was sucessful, the file import dialog